-Originally not scheduled to be on our itinerary, however we moved things around to allow a stop in Parksville and couldn’t be happier that we did!
+Originally not scheduled to be on our BC road trips itinerary, however, we moved things around to allow a stop in Parksville and couldn’t be happier that we did!
 We were only there for 36 hours but cramped as much as we could in and the kids did NOT want to leave!
-Some of our highlights included the sandcastle competition, community park, huge beaches at Rathtrevor beach and family friendly accommodations at Tigh-Na-Mara.
+Some of our highlights included the sandcastle competition, community park, huge beaches at Rathtrevor beach and family-friendly accommodations at Tigh-Na-Mara.
 (We highly recommend more than one day in Parksville!)

 Day 10 – Ladysmith & Chemainus

-Families on a Vancouver Island road trip should definitely include a stop at the Microtel in Ladysmith.
+Families on Vancouver Island BC road trips should definitely include a stop at the Microtel in Ladysmith.
 Centrally located just off the highway, this family centered property has everything you need to entertain the kids (pool, games lounge) while you do laundry, get in a workout and enjoy a great sleep in comfortable beds.
-Before you head out for the next day fuel up on the hotels full breakfast and be ready for an adventure filled day.
+Before you head out for the next day fuel up on the hotel’s full breakfast and be ready for an adventure-filled day.